Dark Web Marketplaces and COVID-19: before the vaccine: Discussion

-In our dataset, DarkBay/DBay is featured prominently among marketplaces offering COVID-19 specific listings.
+In our dataset, DarkBay/DBay is featured prominently among DWMs offering COVID-19 specific listings.
 Ranking in the top 100 sites in the entire dark web~\cite{OnionLive:DarkBay}, DarkBay/DBay is regarded as the eBay of the dark web because it offers more listings categories than other DWMs~\cite{DNStatsDarkBay}.
-It was also frequently accessible during the period of time monitored during this research, with an uptime of 86\% during this period, higher from the 77\% uptime of Empire, the largest marketplace at the time of writing~\cite{Markets:uptime}
+It was also frequently accessible during the period of time monitored during this research, with an uptime of 80\%, higher from the 77\% uptime of Empire, the largest global DWM at the time of writing~\cite{Markets:uptime}.

-Our work corroborates previous findings and expands on them in several ways.
-The most extensive report to date, to the best of our knowledge, examined the presence of COVID-19 specific listings in 20 DWMs on one single day (April 3, 2020)~\cite{broadhurstavailability}.
-Despite a small subset of overlapping marketplaces between that report and our study, (DarkBay/DBay, DarkMarket, Empire, White House, and Yellow Brick) we both assessed that COVID-19 specific listings constituted less than 1\% of the total listings in the DWM ecosystem.
+Our work corroborates previous findings and expands them in several ways.
+To the best of our knowledge, the most extensive report to date examined the presence of COVID-19 specific listings in 20 DWMs on one single day (April 3, 2020)~\cite{broadhurstavailability}.
+Despite only a subset of overlapping DWMs between that report and our study, (Cypher, DarkBay/DBay, DarkMarket, Empire, Monopoly, Venus Anonymous, White House, and Yellow Brick) we both assessed that COVID-19 specific listings constituted less than 1\% of the total listings in the DWMs ecosystem.
 These listings were mostly \textit{PPE}, followed by \textit{medicines} and they were found in only a few DWMs, while non COVID-19 specific listings were widespread.